kyren/goggles/README.md

 their presence with a hierarchal bitset type from `hibitset`, and uses that same hierarchal bitset to do joins.

-On top of this, however, is a more minimal, piecemeal API than even `specs` provides.
-It removes everything that I feel is extraneous or magical, and only tries to handle what is very *hard* to do otherwise or is unsafe, and mostly leaves the easier parts to the user to design themselves.
+On top of this, however, is a more minimal, piecemeal API than even what `specs` provides.
+It is somewhat opinionated in what it removes: everything that I felt was extraneous or magical, and only tries to handle what is very *hard* to do otherwise or is unsafe, and mostly leaves the easier parts to the user to design themselves.

 The library contains a set of more or less independent parts, you can stop at whatever level of abstraction is appropriate: